iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 - *First Synchronization* is the initialization of a new iModel as a branch iModel for some existing iModel, the master iModel.
   The initialization can create an arbitrary transformation of the master iModel, hiding pieces, or even adding relevant ones.
-- *Synchronization* is the transfer of iModel changes from a master iModel to an existing branch iModel.
+- *Synchronization*, or *Forward Synchronization*, is the transfer of iModel changes from a master iModel to an existing branch iModel.
 - *Reverse Synchronization* is the transfer of iModel changes from a branch iModel back to the master iModel from which it was created.

 ![synchronization diagram](./iModelBranching.drawio.svg)